Goldberg Building

-The Goldberg Building is a historic commercial building located at 97-103 Water Street in Worcester, Massachusetts.
+The Goldberg Building is a historic commercial building located at 97-103 Water Street in the Canal District of Worcester, Massachusetts.

 Description and history

-The four-story brick building, occupying a corner lot at Water and Harrison Streets, was built c.
+This four-story brick building, occupying a corner lot at Water and Harrison Streets, was built c.
 1908.
 Its street-facing facades are laid in yellow brick, while the other two sides are in red brick; all are laid in running bond.
 There are eight window bays facing Harrison Street, seven facing Water Street, and one diagonal bay at the corner.
 The store fronts on the first level, recently restored to their original appearance, consist of large plate glass display windows topped by smaller transom windows, separated in groups by brick piers.
 The main entrance, on the diagonal, is recessed and canted inward, allowing for display windows on either side of the doorway.
 Windows on the upper floors are topped by segmented arches, and the main facades of the building are topped by a corbelled cornice.